plone/volto/packages/generator-volto/README.md

 ### Enabling an existing add-on as a theme add-on

-In case that you want that one of your add-ons became a theme, you can run this template on the top of your add-on.
+If you want one of your add-ons to be a theme, you can run this template on the top of your add-on.
-You should use the configuration option `outputpath` to pass the path of your add-on.
+Use the configuration option `outputpath` for the path of your add-on.
-Provided your add-on is located at `./testadon` folder:
+Assuming your add-on is located at `./testaddon` folder, you would issue the following shell command.

 ```shell
 yo volto:addonTheme --outputpath testaddon